Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Adult Dose (Antiretroviral-Experienced Patients):

 - Etravirine is associated with multiple drug interactions.
-Before administration, the patient’s medication profile should be carefully reviewed for potential drug interactions with etravirine.
+A patient’s medication profile should be carefully reviewed for potential drug interactions before etravirine is administered.

 - Less common (more severe): Peripheral neuropathy, severe rash, hypersensitivity reactions (HSRs), and erythema multiforme have all been reported.
-Instances of severe rash have included Stevens Johnson syndrome, and HSRs have included constitutional findings and organ dysfunction, including hepatic failure.
+Instances of severe rash have included Stevens-Johnson syndrome, and HSRs have included constitutional findings and organ dysfunction, including hepatic failure.
 Discontinue etravirine immediately if signs or symptoms of severe skin reactions or HSRs develop (including severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial edema, hepatitis, and eosinophilia).
-Clinical status including liver transaminases should be monitored and appropriate therapy initiated.
-Delay in stopping etravirine treatment after the onset of severe rash may result in a life-threatening reaction.
-It is recommended that patients who have a prior history of severe rash with nevirapine or efavirenz not receive etravirine.
+Clinicians should monitor a patient’s clinical status, including levels of liver transaminases, and initiate appropriate therapy when necessary.
+Continuing to use etravirine after the onset of severe rash may result in a life-threatening reaction.
+People who have a history of severe rash while using nevirapine or efavirenz should not receive etravirine.

-Etravirine is Food and Drug Administration-approved for use in ARV-experienced children and adolescents aged 6 years to 18 years.
+Etravirine is approved by the Food and Drug Administration for use in antiretroviral (ARV)-experienced children and adolescents aged 2 years to 18 years.

 Efficacy in Clinical Trials

-In the PIANO study,2 ARV-experienced children aged 6 years to <18 years received etravirine with a ritonavir-boosted PI as part of an optimized background regimen.
-At Week 24, 67% of these participants had plasma HIV RNA concentrations <400 copies/mL and 52% had <50 copies/mL.
-At Week 48, 56% of the participants had <50 copies/mL and a mean increase in their CD4 T lymphocyte cell counts of 156 cells/mm3 from baseline.
-A greater fraction of children aged 6 years to <12 years had plasma HIV-1 RNA <50 copies/mL than adolescents aged 12 years to <18 years (68% vs. 48%).
+In the PIANO study,3 ARV-experienced children aged 6 years to <18 years received etravirine with a ritonavir-boosted PI as part of an optimized background regimen.
+At Week 24, 67% of these participants had plasma HIV RNA concentrations <400 copies/mL and 52% had HIV RNA <50 copies/mL.
+At Week 48, 56% of the participants had HIV RNA <50 copies/mL and a mean increase in their CD4 T lymphocyte (CD4) cell counts of 156 cells/mm3 from baseline.
+At Week 48, 68% of children aged 6 years to <12 years had plasma HIV RNA <50 copies/mL, while only 48% of adolescents aged 12 years to <18 years achieved a plasma viral load of <50 copies/mL.

-In a retrospective study of 23 adolescents and young adults, 78% of participants achieved an HIV-1 RNA <50 copies/mL at a median of 48.4 weeks of follow-up.3
+In a retrospective study of 23 adolescents and young adults in Spain receiving etravirine-based therapy, 78% of participants achieved HIV RNA <50 copies/mL at a median of 48.4 weeks of follow-up.4

-In a Phase 1 dose-finding study involving children aged 6 year to 17 years, 17 children were given etravirine 4 mg/kg twice daily.
-Two pharmacokinetic (PK) parameters—area under the curve for 12 hours post-dose (AUC0-12h) and minimum plasma concentration (Cmin)—were below preset statistical targets based on prior studies involving adults.4 On the basis of acceptable PK parameters, the higher dose (etravirine 5.2 mg/kg twice daily; maximum 200 mg per dose) was chosen for evaluation in the Phase 2 PIANO study.
+In a Phase 1 dose-finding study that involved children aged 6 years to 17 years, 17 children were given etravirine 4 mg/kg twice daily.
+The study reported that two pharmacokinetic (PK) parameters—area under the curve for 12 hours post-dose (AUC0-12h) and minimum plasma concentration (Cmin)—were lower than the corresponding parameters observed in adults during previous studies.5 However, a higher dose (etravirine 5.2 mg/kg twice daily; maximum 200 mg per dose) yielded acceptable parameters and was chosen for evaluation in the Phase 2 PIANO study.
 Exposures (mean AUC0-12h) remained lower in older adolescents than in adults and younger children, and exposures were lower in Asian participants than in either white or black participants.
-In the PIANO study children and adolescents with etravirine concentrations in the lowest quartile (<2,704 ng*h/mL or C0h <145 ng/mL) were less likely to achieve sustained virologic responses (plasma viral load <50 copies/mL) after 48 weeks of treatment than those with etravirine concentrations in the upper three quartiles.5
+In the PIANO study, children and adolescents with etravirine concentrations in the lowest quartile (<2,704 ng*h/mL or C0h <145 ng/mL) were less likely to achieve sustained virologic responses (defined as plasma viral loads <50 copies/mL) after 48 weeks of treatment than those with etravirine concentrations in the upper three quartiles.6

 |Children Aged 6–11 Years (N = 41)||5,684||377|